-As someone who has personally invested $810,000 in real estate crowdfunding since 2015, I’m clearly bullish on real estate and this new way of investing in commercial real estate.
+As someone who has personally invested $810,000 in real estate crowdfunding since 2015, I’m bullish on real estate.
+This article is a comprehensive CrowdStreet review.

 Because I have several million dollars of exposure in San Francisco and Lake Tahoe real estate, I decided to diversify my real estate holdings to higher cap rate, lower valuation cities in the heartland of America.